-SANTA CLARITA, Calif. - A mother of six was killed in a crash after being side-swiped by another driver in Santa Clarita Friday night, authorities said.
+SANTA CLARITA, Calif.
+(KABC) -- A mother of six was killed in a crash after being side-swiped by another driver in Santa Clarita Friday night, authorities said.

 The crash happened shortly before midnight in the area of Golden Valley and Soledad Canyon roads, according to officials from the Santa Clarita Valley Sheriff's Station.

 A car traveling southbound on Golden Valley Road struck a curb, forcing the car to side-swipe a second vehicle traveling northbound and causing it to roll over, officials said.

 A woman in the second vehicle, identified by family and friends as Katie Snyder Evans, was ejected and died at the scene, sheriff's officials said.
 The driver of the first vehicle was injured.
 The extent of the person's injuries was not known.

 The cause of the crash remained under investigation, but officials were looking into whether alcohol played a factor in the collision.
 No arrests were immediately made.

 Evans, 37, was returning home from visiting her premature twins in the hospital.
 Her death came as her twin girls, who weren't expected to survive, are thriving.